Policies and Procedures

 Most MJH students ride buses to school.
 Students must remember that the bus driver is responsible for their safety and well-being while they are on the bus.
 The driver must be respected and obeyed.
 Violation of school or bus rules while riding the bus as well as at a bus stop will result in disciplinary action by administration who can ban students from riding the bus or assign other disciplinary consequences according to parish policy.

-Any student who must ride a bus other than his/her own must have a written request from the parent/guardian addressed to the school administration (phone call will be made to verify the note).
+Any student who must ride a bus other than his/her own must have a written request from the parent/guardian addressed to the school administration.
 Parents, please know your child’s bus driver’s name, bus number, and phone number.
 The note must be brought to the office by lunch recess for principal’s signature of authorization to ride the bus.
 It is important to note though that some buses do not allow extra riders due to capacity requirements.
 Transportation routes may be accessed by calling 898-3373.

 Walkers